PXLAIRobotics/researchproject1819/README.md

 	  > This controller ships with WeBots and is written in C++, but we won't be editing this
 6. Use rospy to create a node.
 Try some services that are available on the WeBots ROS controller on the robot
     > ROS will be covered extensively in the AI & Robotics course

+## Adding and using a GPS to the robot ##
+1. In Webots, open up the robot, select the 'extensionSlot' folder and click the '+' icon in the top left corner
+2. Search for 'GPS' and click add
+3. In code use the following code:

+`
+from sensor_msgs.msg import NavSatFix
+...
+gpsSubscriber = rospy.Subscriber(ctrl + '/gps/values', NavSatFix, gpsCallback)
+`

+4. Coordinates will be in latitude-longitude values, so use the original metadata values to calculate the distance to a node

 ## Useful Links ##
 ROS: [http://www.ros.org/](http://www.ros.org/)